Make your nest nicer and sell it faster!

 * August and September are slow month - people spent money already.
 If there are fewer Buyers - it is easier to bargain with the Sellers then.

-* A depressed economy makes it a good time to buy - people rush to save money from inflation.
+* A depressed economy with growing inflation makes it a good time to sell - people rush to save money from inflation.

 When is the best time to sell?